 The following general requirements must be met for progression into and throughout the nursing major.

 - A minimum grade of C in all required NURS and HEAL courses and in the following courses.
-Grades of C-, D+, D, F and WF are not acceptable.
+Grades of C-, D+, D, F, and W, WA, WF are not acceptable.

 - A minimum grade of C in the following courses: BISC 1015 Principles of Human Anatomy and Physiology, BISC 1060 Chemistry for the Health Professions, BISC 2070 Biochemistry for the Health Professions, PHIL 2310 Theory of Ethics, PSYC 1001 General Psychology, PSYC 2101 Introduction to Life-Span Developmental Psychology for Nursing Students.

 - A minimum grade of D is required for all other required courses not listed above.

 - Students must maintain a term and cumulative GPA of 2.500 or higher; freshmen completing their first term must earn a term GPA of at least 2.000.

 - Any incomplete grade which is not removed by the required time (see Academic Calendar) is changed to an F. See the University Incomplete Grades Policy in this bulletin.

 - Students who earn less than the required grades in one required course as defined in 1-3, withdraws from or takes audit status in one required course academic reasons as defined in 1-3, or falls below the minimum term or cumulative GPA as defined in 4 receive a warning letter and are placed on academic probation by the college.